Phone: 0151 243 6000

 Year of call: 2002Book BarristerDownload Details

-Mark qualified as a Solicitor in 1993 and went on to become a partner in a local firm of solicitors.
-During this time he was also a well-respected member of the Law Society Children’s Panel representing children who were the subject of care proceedings.
+He qualified as a Solicitor in 1993 and became a partner in a well respected local firm in 1997.
+He specialised in family law cases and was a member of the Law Society Children’s Panel representing children who were the subject of care proceedings.

 “Behind Closed Doors: The CAFCASS/ADCS Agreement,” published in the April 2017 edition of Family Law Journal.